Perlover/bitcoin-kit-makefile/README.md

 The **install process is maximally secure** for installation.
 Wherever possible **MD5/SHA256** checksums or **GPG signatures** are checked before compilation and installing.
 The *git sources* are secured by commit ID checkout.

+If you have old this repositary installed in your system you can easy upgrade up to fresh Bitcoin Core &amp; LND.
+[Please to see below upgrade section](#upgrade-lnd-bitcoin-core)

 ## How to install the Bitcoin Core v0.17.0.1 + LND (actual version up to 2018-11-11) + lncli-web versions from sources: